- The Department

 - Persons with Medicare prescription drug coverage receive a rebate to help cover the cost of the “donut hole.”
 The “donut hole” should be totally phased out by 2020.

-- Plans must include the new consumer protections.
-Health insurers can no longer deny or refuse to renew coverage because of a pre-existing condition.
+- Health insurers can no longer deny or refuse to renew coverage because of a pre-existing condition.
 They also can’t charge a higher premium due to a person’s gender or health condition.

 - Insurers must cover routine medical costs if a person participates in a clinical trial for cancer or other life-threatening diseases.
 Insurance plans also can’t put annual dollar limits on essential health benefits.